 It is easy to see why ecommerce seems like a strong force.
 Online shopping is so secure.
 Shoppers can select from a nearly infinite range of products, without even leaving their homes.
 Online merchants save money on expenses that they can then use to remain competitive and offer customers lower prices.

 However, consumers do appear eager to stick to the brick and mortar stores.
 The most significant advantage of this is the live engagement with the goods which consumers purchase.
-Although ecommerce is trying to compete with this by promising refunds, being present at the location where you would be able to try out several different products is always a completely different experience.
+Although ecommerce is trying to compete with retail on this front by promising refunds, being present at the location where you would be able to try out several different products is always a completely different experience.